Holiday Giving Guide: Seven Meaningful Ways to Give Back This Year

 5. Strike up a conversation

 Sometimes the simplest of acts can mean the most.
-Dat, a Customer Happiness Agent, realized this couldn’t be more true while serving food to the less fortunate at the Salvation Army’s annual Christmas dinner.
+Dat, a Customer Care Agent, realized this couldn’t be more true while serving food to the less fortunate at the Salvation Army’s annual Christmas dinner.

 “There are a lot of people who come in for this dinner who are homeless and are generally ignored throughout their day because of the fact that they may be living on the street,” says Dat.